ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

   - `{sourcefile.tex}` would be the full path to the `tex` file you wish to compile (e.g. `~/Documents/myfile.tex`), and
   - `{output-directory}` would be the full path to the directory you want the output files to go (generally the parent directory of `sourcefile.tex`)

-You can find full documentation of `pdflatex` options by running `man pdflatex` in a terminal; for our purposes, here is an explanation of each option used above:
+You can find full documentation of `pdflatex` options by running `man pdflatex` on a command line; for our purposes, here is an explanation of each option used above:
 - `-file-line-error` prints error  messages in the form `file:line:error`.
 Here is an example of what `pdflatex` reports if I incorrectly leave out the `\item` command in an `itemize` environment on line 15 of the file `test.tex`:
   ```
   ././test.tex:15: LaTeX Error: Something's wrong--perhaps a missing \item.
   ```
-  The format used by `-file-line-error` makes it easier to parse error messages using Vim's `errorformat` functionality, which is covered in more detail below at **[Implementing error message parsing](#implementing-error-message-parsing)**.
+  The format used by `-file-line-error` makes it easier to parse error messages using Vim's `errorformat` functionality, which is covered in more detail below in the section on [implementing error message parsing](#implementing-error-message-parsing).

 - `-halt-on-error` exits `pdflatex` immediately if an error is encountered during compilation (instead of attempting to continue compiling the document in spite of the error)

 - `-interaction=nonstopmode` sets `pdflatex`'s run mode to not stop on errors.
 The idea is to use `-interaction=nonstopmode` *together* with `-halt-on-error`  to halt compilation at the first error and return control to the parent process/program from which `pdflatex` was run.

-  If you're curious for official documentation of the other possible values of the `interaction` option: in a terminal, run `texdoc texbytopic`, which opens a PDF manual.
+  If you're curious for official documentation of the other possible values of the `interaction` option: on a command line, run `texdoc texbytopic`, which opens a PDF manual (you'll need an installation of TeX Live or similar to access `texdoc`).
 In the PDF, search for the chapter `Running TeX` (chapter 32 at the time of writing) and find the subsection `Run modes` (subsection 32.2 at the time of writing), where you will find TeX's run modes explained; the possible values of the `-interaction` option for `pdflatex` have the same effect.

-- `-output-dir={output-directory}` writes the files outputed by the compilation process into the directory `output-directory` (instead of the current working directory from which `pdflatex` was run).
+- `-output-dir={output-directory}` writes the files outputted by the compilation process into the directory `output-directory` (instead of the current working directory from which `pdflatex` was run).
 I set `directory` equal to the parent directory of the to-be-compiled `tex` file; e.g. to compile `~/Documents/tex-files/myfile.tex` I would use `output-directory=~/Documents/tex-files`.

-- `synctex=1` generates SyncTeX data for the compiled file, which enables inverse search between a PDF reader and the `tex` source file; more on this in the article [integrating a PDF reader and Vim]({% link tutorials/vim-latex/pdf-reader.md %}).
+- `synctex=1` generates SyncTeX data for the compiled file, which enables inverse search between a PDF reader and the `tex` source file; more on this in the article on [integrating a PDF reader and Vim]({% link tutorials/vim-latex/pdf-reader.md %}).

   Using `synctex=1` saves the `synctex` data in a `gz` archive with the extension `.synctex.gz`.
 Possible values of the `synctex` argument other than `1` are documented under `man synctex`